dsdanielpark/Bard-API/README.md

 ![](./assets/bardapi.gif)

-I referred to [this gitHub repository(github.com/acheong08/Bard)](https://github.com/acheong08/Bard) where inference process of BARD was reverse engineered.
+I referred to [this github repository(github.com/acheong08/Bard)](https://github.com/acheong08/Bard) where inference process of BARD was reverse engineered.
 Using `__Secure-1PSID`, you can ask questions and get answers from Google BARD.
 This package is designed for application to the Python package [ExceptNotifier](https://github.com/dsdanielpark/ExceptNotifier).

 <br>